teleologia/chorographia/README.md

 This is a beta.
 Things that are rough:

 - **Performance** — UMAP runs on the main thread, so layout computation blocks the UI briefly for large vaults.
-Will move to a web worker eventually.
 - **No incremental layout** — Adding a few notes currently requires recomputing the entire UMAP projection.
-Incremental updates are planned.
 - **Zone naming** — LLM naming quality varies.
 Ollama with smaller models sometimes produces odd names.
-OpenAI's GPT-4o-mini tends to do better.
+OpenAI's models tend to do better.
 - **Community plugins submission** — Plan to submit once the beta is stable and the API surface is settled.

-If you hit bugs or have ideas, open an issue.
+If you hit bugs or have ideas, feel free to open an issue!

 ## License